 (b) CUSIP Numbers have been assigned to the Bonds by CUSIP Service Bureau and are included solely for the convenience of the purchasers of the Bonds.
-Neither the District nor the Initial Purchaser shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.
+Neither the District nor the Underwriter shall be responsible for the selection or correctness of the CUSIP Numbers set forth herein.

-(c) Bonds maturing on and after March 1, 2025, are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on March 1, 2024, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
-The Term Bonds (as defined herein) are also subject to mandatory sinking fund redemption as more fully described herein See "THE BONDS-Redemption Provisions"
+Bonds maturing on and after September 1, 2025, are subject to redemption prior to maturity at the option of the District, in whole or from time to time in part, on September 1, 2024, or on any date thereafter, at a price equal to the principal amount thereof plus accrued interest to the date fixed for redemption.
+See "THE BONDS-Redemption Provisions."